 Gluten-free diets have become more and more popular in recent years.
 The reason for this is simple; for the people who have an adverse reaction to eating gluten, the only treatment is to stop eating anything containing it.
 Obvious reasons aside, there are actually other benefits for those opting to leave gluten out of their lives forever.
 For anyone with gluten sensitivity or intolerance, this can be one of the best lifestyle changes they ever make.
-Many studies have shown a link between gluten and a myriad of other health problems, including arthritis and autoimmune disorders.
-This article provides a beginner’s introduction to gluten free diet plan, including information on the basics of the diet and tips for finding clean food options.
-Whether you’re looking to lose weight or just feel better, this guide is an excellent way to get started with your new gluten-free lifestyle!
+Among those with gluten intolerances, studies have shown a link between gluten and a myriad of other health problems, including arthritis and autoimmune disorders.
+This article provides a beginner’s introduction to gluten-free eating, including information on the basics of the diet and tips for finding clean food options.
+If you are looking for relief from your gluten-related symptoms, this guide is an excellent way to get started with your new gluten-free lifestyle!

 What Is Gluten?

-Gluten is a protein found in some grains, most notably wheat (15).
+Gluten is a protein found in some grains, most notably wheat, barley and rye (15).
 It’s what gives bread the ability to rise and retain its shape – without it, you’d have flat bread.
-Gluten can also be found in other grain products such as pasta, cookies and cakes; basically anything that isn’t purely whole-grain.
+Gluten can also be found in other grain products such as pasta, cookies and cakes; basically anything that is made with grains that contain gluten.

 According to many health professionals, gluten can cause damage to the body when consumed by people who are sensitive or intolerant to it.
-Although celiac disease (the full-fledged autoimmune disorder that occurs when people eat gluten) makes up for less than 1 percent of the population, almost 6 percent show signs of gluten sensitivity (3).
+Although celiac disease (the full-fledged autoimmune disorder that occurs when people eat gluten) occurs in less than 1 percent of the population, more may show signs of non-celiac gluten sensitivity (3).

 This means they experience negative effects when eating foods containing gluten but don’t suffer from an autoimmune response.
 Some of the symptoms include chronic fatigue, irritable bowel syndrome (IBS), migraines and joint pain.